 You can enjoy the Cham Dance at the Tsurphu and Dregong monasteries during the Saga Dawa festival.
-It is also performed in Samye monastery during the Tsechu Festival celebrated on May 15th of the Tibetan calendar.
+You can also see the dance in Samye monastery during the Tsechu Festival celebrated on May 15th of the Tibetan calendar.

 Paying Homage to the Holy Mountain Festival

 The Shoton Festival

-The Shoton or yogurt festival is celebrated in summer and is very popular among Tibetans.
+Tibetans celebrate Shoton or yogurt festival in summer and it is very popular among Tibetans and foreigners alike.
 Many pilgrims visit Lhasa, the capital of Tibet during that time.
 City and monasteries are decorated in preparation for it.

 Later the celebration grew bigger and opera performance in the Norbulingka park became an important part of it.
 Nowadays Tibetans celebrate Shoton festival for a week, spending beautiful summer days in the park watching opera and enjoying a picnic with friends and family.

 The celebration begins early morning on June 30th of Tibetan calendar.
 People gather at the foot of Drepung Monastery, waiting for the first event of Shoton Festival.
 Monks unfold the giant embroidered Thangka.
 The image of the Buddha is displayed on the hill and can be seen from the great distance.
 Pilgrims walk around the Drepung monastery to reach the Thangka display, then walk around the painting to get its blessing.

-After visiting Drepung, pilgrims head towards Sera monastery where another Thangka is displayed in the afternoon.
+After visiting Drepung, pilgrims head towards Sera monastery where they can see another Thangka.
 Monks unroll it later in the day and it is possible to see both ceremonies in one day.

 From the first day of the festival, Tibetan drama troupes perform operas in Potala Palace and Norbulingka.
 Tibetans dress up in traditional clothes and visit Norbulingka, the summer residence of the Dalai Lama to watch the spectacular performance.
 People settle for a picnic in the park and spend the day watching the opera and visiting palaces and temples in the park.